jmangt/test-driven-puppet/rspec.md

 In the first scenario the assertion expects that the Dog won't bark if it is asleep.
 If the Dog's bark would have been something different from `nil` Rspec would have marked the test as failed.

+We will use the same logic to test our Puppet modules.
+But the expected behavior will be checking if the intended Puppet resources are being correctly declared in the compiled manifest.I will go a bit deeper into this in following sections.

+### Running specs

+If you were running a pure Ruby project your would run the `rspec` command in the root of your project to run your tests.

+In our Rspec Puppet setup, the `puppet_spec_helper` gems provides various `rake tasks` that will help you run the tests.

+The `rake` gem is Ruby's version of `make`.
+It is used to write simple tasks